Tell the truth in Dying Light 2 Cheers or make a deal with Marco?

-In the Dying Light 2 Cheers quest, you’ll have to make a decision whether to make a deal with Marco or tell the truth and save Julian, as part of the Meet the People of the Bazaar mission.
-While the outcome of your decision regarding Marco’s proposal won’t have world-shaking consequences on the overall story of Dying Light 2, it will add a little flavor and let you make a small mark on the game world.
-Here are your choices and their consequences for when Marco offers to make you a deal during the Cheers side quest in Dying Light 2.
+In the Dying Light 2 Cheers quest, you’ll have to decide if you're going to make a deal with Marco and let Julian take the fall or tell the people of the Bazaar the truth and save Julian.
+While your decision regarding Marco’s proposal won’t have world-shaking consequences, it will add a little flavor and let you make a small mark on the Dying Light 2 world.
+Here are the choices and consequences for Marco's deal during the Cheers side quest in Dying Light 2.

 Agree to the deal or tell the truth in Cheers!

-During the early stages, the Dying Light 2 Cheers mission will make you investigate whether a Bazaar vendor called Julian has poisoned water he’s been selling.
+During the early stages of the game, you'll have to complete the 'Cheers!' side quest as part of the Dying Light 2 Meet the People of the Bazaar objective.
+It serves as a sort of intro to side quests and sees you trying to investigate whether a Bazaar vendor called Julian poisoned the water he’s been selling after someone died.

 It turns out, Marco, Julian’s water supplier, had his water poisoned when a zombie fell into one of his bathtubs.
 Marco explains that he left some of the contaminated water unattended to teach some water-thieving bandits a lesson, but it ended up making its way to the Bazaar, therefore leading to Julian being accused of selling poisoned water.
-At this point, Marco will propose a deal: he’ll offer you flour and some extra rewards, provided you don’t tell the Bazaar the truth about the water.
+After explaining the situation, Marco will propose a deal: he’ll offer you flour and some extra rewards if you don’t tell the Bazaar the truth about the water.
+Now, you have the choice to either agree to the deal or tell on Marco.

 Agree to Marco’s deal